i2002/IntroductionToRobotics/README.md

 ![Homework 01 circuit diagram](doc/homework01/circuit_diagram.png)

 The value pin of the potentiometers are connected to analog inputs on the Arduino board (`A0` for red, `A1` for green `A2` for blue).
-The cathodes of the _RGB LED_ are connected to the _PWM_ pins 3, 5 and 6 on the board.
+The anodes of the _RGB LED_ are connected to the _PWM_ pins 3, 5 and 6 on the board.
 The LED connections require a resistor.
 The input for each potentiometer is connected to _5V_ and all components are connected to ground.

 ### Code description